Olivia Ayorinde John, Change and Leadership Expert and Speaker

 Networking for purpose:

 Academia and business management experiences have been key enablers for me to have a good understanding of the dynamics which impact society, organisations and individuals.
 I have leveraged business networking in order to meet like-minded people.
 It has been an opportunity to grow my knowledge and exposure.
-It has led me to feature on a radio show as well as benefit from the skills necessary to design my Speaking2Empower website and my Youtube channel.

 Change for fulfilment: